MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-change-the-orchestrator-database.md

 7. Select **Finish**.

 ## Web Service
-The web service supporting the Orchestration console does not use the **Settings.dat** file.
+The web service supporting the Orchestration console doesn't use the **Settings.dat** file.
 To change the database settings for the web service, you must modify the `web.config` file on the Internet Information Services \(IIS\) server.

 ::: moniker range="<=sc-orch-2019"
 You can use **IIS Manager** to modify the file, but you must first decrypt it by running the aspnet\_regiis.exe executable file.